rydash/letter-potato/README.md

 This game isn't finished and doesn't look super nice yet!
 Here are the major things under development:
-* Updating the found words in the game room in real time
 * Styling the game room, making desired action and result of guesses more obvious
     * Displaying the game room's letters in a big 2x4 grid
 * Preventing guesses while a previous guess is still being validated
+* Returning to a recently-visited room after refreshing the browser
 * Various development chores
     * Adding documentation
     * Adding PropTypes